MdSamsuzzohaShayon/mern-spikeball-tournament/README.md

  - Main idea is to not to stuck in the last net - they must move to the previous net
  - Create a button pack - on click - create one more rank assign but with a twist that is last two net would assign diffrently
  - router.put('/update-performance/:eventID/:roundNum', ensureAuth, (Before deply)
+ - Make sure last less than 4 people doesn't play in the last net in next round